Tsukisoft/direct-storage-rs/README.md

 ## Examples

-We ported some examples of the [DirectStorage Repository](https://github.com/microsoft/DirectStorage) to Rust.
+We ported some examples from the [DirectStorage Repository](https://github.com/microsoft/DirectStorage) to Rust.

 They can be found in the examples folder and are licensed under [MIT](examples/LICENSE.MIT).